grumdrig/slog/assembler_manual.md

 ### `.target` *name*

 Name the target in which the assembled strategy is meant to execute.
-This information may be used by other tools to run the strategy in it's target embedding.
+This information may be used by other tools to run the strategy in its target embedding.